 What If I Have To Cancel an Appointment?

 If you sign up for a physical study, you can cancel it up until 24 hours before it starts.
-You have 2 options to cancel:
+You have two options to cancel:

 - You can cancel by logging into your Subject Pool account and finding your appointment.
 This is the preferred method of canceling an appointment.